This page contains affiliate links.

 Both Argentine and Colombian tegus require 12-14 hours of daily exposure UVB for their health.
 In captivity, this should be supplemented by opportunities to bask in “real” sunlight as often as weather permits.

 UVB is a form of radiation produced by the sun.
 All animals produce vitamin D3 via exposure to these rays, including humans (although when we bask in them for too long, we get a sunburn because we don’t have scales to protect us).
 Vitamin D3 is important for metabolizing calcium.
-When tegus don’t get UVB, they can become D3 deficient, which leads to Metabolic Bone Disease.
+When tegus don’t get enough UVB, they can become D3 deficient, which leads to Metabolic Bone Disease.
+Although ingesting vitamin D3 in food is often enough to stave off MBD, it’s best practice to use appropriately placed, high-quality UVB lighting instead to reduce the risk of overdose or underdose.

 Other Lighting

-It takes a lot to light a large enclosure, and a heat bulb or two, plus a UVB bulb, isn’t going to be enough to provide the bright light that a diurnal reptile needs for simulating natural sunlight.
+It takes a lot to light a large enclosure, and a set of heat bulbs plus a UVB bulb isn’t nearly enough to provide the bright light that a diurnal reptile needs for simulating natural sunlight.

 The brightest reptile light fixture currently on the market is the Arcadia Jungle Dawn LED Bar.
 They’re expensive, but the sheer output of bright, beautifully white light makes them worth the investment.
 I highly recommend installing one or even two in your tegu’s enclosure.
-The Arcadia LED Bar can be found in the US at either Light Your Reptiles or Reptile Basics.
 Use this to actively light at least half the length of your enclosure.

 Tegu Temperatures & Heating